Tips for falling asleep

 Tips for sleeping when someone snores

-If your partner's sawing concert is once again depriving you of a good night's sleep, there is a simple trick to help you fall asleep quickly: earplugs.
-They block out disturbing ambient noise and create a quiet sleeping environment for you. quiet sleeping environment.
+If your partner's sawing noise is once again depriving you of a good night's sleep, there is a simple trick to help you fall asleep quickly: earplugs.
+They block out disturbing ambient noise and create a quiet sleeping environment for you.
 Make sure the earplugs are of high quality to achieve optimum results.

 Tips for falling asleep in the heat

-A cool shower before going to bed will lower your body temperature a little.
+Take a cool shower before going to bed to lower your body temperature a little.
 A quiet fan in the bedroom reduces the room temperature and provides a pleasant breeze.
 The choice of bed linen also determines how well you fall asleep and sleep through the night.
 Cotton bed linen and light blankets are breathable, dissipate body heat better and prevent excessive sweating.

 Tips for falling asleep when you are sick